pipicodes/sa-test/README.md

 - The gateway keeps a consistent internal transaction model
 - Each connector maps the standard request/response to a specific bank format
 - This keeps merchant integration stable even when banks differ
+- Routing can be based on country, merchant configuration, or bank availability.